dani37x/E-lectro/README.md

 - [ ] own hash password algorithm
 - [ ] own authentacion system
 - [ ] Database change - from SQLALCHEMY to SQLITE3
+- [ ] newsletters defined for every user

 ### Built With